 Here is my favorite way to freeze aronia berries for further use.
 You will need some cooking appliances:

-- Lay them out on the flat surface over the paper towel or kitchen towel.
+• Lay them out on a flat surface over the paper towel or kitchen towel.
 Let berries dry to get rid of the excess moisture.
 You can try carefully patting them dry with paper towels.
 But try not to damage the berries in the process.

-- Take a zip-lock bag and put berries inside.
-Place them in one layer like you see in the picture, and try to get rid of the air as much as possible before sealing the lock.
+• Take a zip-lock bag and put berries inside.
+Place them in one layer as you see in the picture, and try to get rid of the air as much as possible before sealing the lock.

 I find this method the most convenient one for me.
 You can also lay out the berries on a flat surface, for example, a cutting board or, let`s say, a big plate, and leave the berries in the freezer for several hours to freeze first and then transport them to any container or a bag.
 However, once I completely forgot about the berries I had in the freezer and found them the next day.
 The other time, I somehow placed the plate not evenly, and all the berries went scattered all over the place.